callum-hart/immutable-styles/docs.md

 - `attrs` attribute(s) if any
 - `children` styles and/or child element(s) if any

-- Create and return a new immutable style
-- Styles written in JSX are converted to `ImmutableStyles.createStyle(element, attrs, ...children)`
+Create and return a new immutable style.
+Styles written in JSX are converted to `ImmutableStyles.createStyle(element, attrs, ...children)`.

 ### `createCSS`
 **createCSS(styles)**

 - `styles` result returned from `ImmutableStyles.createStyle`

-- Generate CSS from the AST returned from `ImmutableStyles.createStyle`
+Generate CSS from the AST returned from `ImmutableStyles.createStyle`.

 ### Attrs

-- Attributes are optional - element can have zero or more attributes
+Attributes are optional.
+An element can have zero or more attributes.
+Available attributes are:
-- Available attributes listed below:

 - **`className`** CSS class of a given element
 - **`minWidth`** Pixel value of the `min-width` a style should apply
 - **`maxWidth`** Pixel value of the `max-width` a style should apply
 - **`pseudo`** Pseudo class(es) and/or pseudo element(s)

 ## Single Inheritance Model

-- Usually CSS overrides are used to allow styles to be reused and repurposed across similar but not identical interfaces.
-- In order to achieve the same effect without overrides Immutable Styles implements a single inheritance model.
-- This allows a style to acquire the properties from another style, for example:
+Usually CSS overrides are used to allow styles to be reused and repurposed across similar but not identical interfaces.
+In order to achieve the same effect without overrides Immutable Styles implements a single inheritance model.
+This allows a style to acquire the properties from another style, for example:

 ```jsx
 <form className="form">